 Ocular Therapeutix, Inc. (the "Company") was incorporated on September 12, 2006 under the laws of the State of Delaware.
 The Company is a biopharmaceutical company focused on the development and commercialization of innovative therapies for diseases and conditions of the eye using its proprietary hydrogel platform technology.
 The Company's bioresorbable hydrogel-based product candidates are designed to provide sustained delivery of therapeutic agents to the eye.
-Since inception, the Company's operations have been primarily focused on organizing and staffing the Company, acquiring rights to intellectual property, business planning, raising capital, developing its technology, identifying potential product candidates, undertaking preclinical studies and clinical trials, manufacturing initial quantities of its products and product candidates and building the initial sales and marketing infrastructure for the commercialization of the Company's approved product and product candidates.
+Since inception, the Company's operations have been primarily focused on organizing and staffing the Company, acquiring rights to intellectual property, business planning, raising capital, developing its technology, identifying potential product candidates and building the initial sales and marketing infrastructure for the commercialization of the Company's approved product and product candidates.

-The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations, regulatory approval, uncertainty of market acceptance of products and the need to obtain additional financing.
+The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations, regulatory approval, uncertainty of market acceptance of products, securing reimbursement and the need to obtain additional financing.
 Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to commercialization.

-As of March 31, 2016, the Company's lead product candidates were in development.
+As of June 30, 2017, the Company's lead product candidates were in development.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, that any products developed will obtain necessary government regulatory approval and adequate reimbursement or that any approved products will be commercially viable.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
 The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees and consultants.
-The Company does not expect to generate significant revenue from sales of any product for several years, if at all.
+The Company may not be able to generate significant revenue from sales of any product for several years, if at all.
 Accordingly, the Company will need to obtain additional capital to finance its operations.
-If the Company is unable to raise capital when needed or on attractive terms, the Company could be forced to delay, reduce or eliminate its research and development programs or any future commercialization efforts or to relinquish valuable rights to its technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to the Company.
-Although management continues to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient funding on terms acceptable to the Company to fund continuing operations, if at all.
-The Company believes that its existing cash and cash equivalents and marketable securities will enable it to fund its operating expenses, debt service obligations and capital expenditure requirements through the third quarter of 2017.